tag/msis-prep/docs/business_cycles.md

  [*From order-to-cash to wall-to-wall: Four SAP implementations at Smithfield Foods"*](https://journals.sagepub.com/doi/10.1177/2043886918819302)[^3]

-Try to make sense of this case, and tackle these case questions.
-It is challenging, but challenges are helpful.
-In MSIS Core, you are expected to read and understand business cases like this and do many exercises with them.
+Read over the attached case, and attempt the following case questions.
+Although challenging, this will help prepare you for the program as you are expected to regularly analyze cases.

 1. What were the driving factors for each implementation?
 In which instances did the company’s business environment force the need for an ERP system?
 When was the change implemented as part of the corporate strategy?
 Which do you think played a larger role in this process?
 Why?
 2. For each SAP implementation, list pros and cons.
 As the VP of IT what would you have done differently to help reduce the complexity and speed up the process of these changes?